 If the fundraising team understand that you could make a large donation, they may run a search on sites like Google, Companies House and LinkedIn for publicly available information to get a better view of your capacity to make a donation, your interest in supporting children in care, as well as your networks.
 The fundraising team also try to make sure that there isn’t anything they should be aware of that may harm the reputation of the charity by association.
 The resulting profile is stored on the fundraising database.

 More generally, we look at information on our websites (www.becomecharity.org.uk and www.propel.org.uk), like what pages people visit the most or which link in an e-newsletter was the most popular.
-We use Google Analytics to help us better understand how our website is used.
-This means we can look at aggregate data to see any patterns or trends (like are more people accessing our Factsheets following an article in the paper) that can help us measure the success of an activity and better prepare for similar activities in the future.
+We use Google Analytics to help us better understand how our website is used and what.
+This means we can look at aggregate data to see any patterns or trends (like a more people accessing our Factsheets following an article in the paper) that can help us measure the success of an activity and better prepare for similar activities in the future.
 In the main, we use anonymised, aggregate data, but Google Analytics does provide access to IP addresses.

 Cookies are used on the Become and Propel websites to identify your computer to our server and help us to track how many visitors we get.
 We use this information to monitor traffic trends and plan development of our website.